lucas-codes-stuff/lucas-codes-stuff/README.md

 - 💬 I love writing **poetry** 📖, working out 🏋️, and practicing **Jiu-Jitsu**.
 - I'm a big fan of the Pittsburg Steelers 🏈
-- I am extremely candid and blunt
+- I was in the Michigan Army National Guard 💂🏼‍♂️

 ---